ksandom/mass/packages-available/SimpleBastionHosts/docs/readme.md

     $ mass --addSimpleBastionHost=example,zelappy
     $ mass --addSimpleBastionHost=anotherExample,k1

-And manipulate the hosts during import
+And manipulate the hosts during import.
+We'll call this applBastionManipulations

+    # Apply bastion host manipulations during import ~ bastion,example
+    #onDefine registerForEvent Import,readyForManipulations,applBastionManipulations

+    # Set which bastion host to use for which servers.
+    manipulateItem hostName,staging,resultSet bastion,example
+    manipulateItem hostName,live,resultSet bastion,anotherExample

+    # If we are using a bastion host, we should use the internal address.
+    manipulateItem bastion,..*,resultSet preferredInterface,internal

+This will set the bastion server for hosts matching specific regexes, and then make sure the internal address is used to contact those hosts.

-TODO finish this
+TODO Add output

 ## A worked example - after import